Susanna Wright: Career

 Wright never married and lived in the lower Susquehanna River area for the rest of her life.
 She managed her father's household after her mother's death in 1721 and, after her father died in 1749, helped to take care of her brother James's family.
 In the 1750s, Wright moved into a mansion named Bellmont (since demolished), having been bequeathed a life interest in it by one of her father's partners in the ferry venture, Samuel Blunston.

 Among other pursuits, she raised hops, hemp, flax, indigo, and silkworms, establishing the first silk industry in Pennsylvania and receiving an award from the Philadelphia Silk Society in 1771.
-Silk extracted from her several thousand silkworms was dyed locally and then sent to England to be woven into the heavier grades of silk cloth suitable for mantuas, as well as the lighter grades needed for stockings.
+Silk extracted from her several thousand silkworms was dyed locally and then sent to England to be woven into the heavier grades of silk cloth suitable for mantuas, and the lighter grades needed for stockings.
 There is folklore that in the 1770s, Benjamin Franklin took a piece of Wright's cloth to Queen Charlotte of Britain as a gift.
 Wright wrote an essay on silkworm culture that was published posthumously.
 She also studied the medicinal uses of herbs and formulated medicines for her neighbors.

 Known for her good judgment and integrity, she became a prothonotary or principal clerk of the court, in which capacity she drew up legal documents such as land deeds, indentures, and wills for her less-literate neighbors.
 She was also called on informally to settle local disputes, especially those involving colonists and Native Americans.

-Through letter-writing, Wright cultivated connections among the literary, political, and scientific elites of the eastern seaboard.
-Her correspondents included the politicians Isaac Norris and James Logan, as well as many writers (see below).
+Through letter writing, Wright cultivated connections among the literary, political, and scientific elites of the eastern seaboard.
+Her correspondents included the politicians Isaac Norris and James Logan, and many writers.
 Wright's Ferry was well positioned as a stopover point between Philadelphia and the western frontier, and consequently Wright met a number of notable travelers over the years, including Benjamin Franklin and physician Benjamin Rush.

 Franklin sought out her help in outfitting the Braddock Expedition of 1753 and in dealing with the Paxton Boys troubles of 1763–1764, and he remained a regular correspondent of hers, sending her such presents as a thermometer from London.
 When Wright took part in local election campaigns in 1758, one local politician grumbled about her acting "so unbecoming and unfemale a part."

 In 1784, just a few months before Wright died, Benjamin Rush wrote in his journal about "the famous Suzey Wright, a lady who has been celebrated above half a century for her wit, good sense and valuable improvements of mind."
 Wright died on December 1, 1784, at the age of 88, after showing some signs of dementia.